Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

     1. Null out EdOrgId array in each Student-securable Document, using indexed StudentUniqueId on StudentSecurableDocument
     2. Delete StudentEducationOrganizationResponsibilityAssociation document
     3. Delete cascade will remove StudentEducationOrganizationResponsibilityAuthorization row

-* Student-responsibility-securable Document (Document table)
-  * Create
-    1. Lookup EdOrgId array on StudentEducationOrganizationResponsibilityAuthorization by indexed StudentUniqueId
-    2. Insert Student-responsibility-securable document into Document, including EdOrgId array
-    3. Create StudentSecurableDocument entry for this Document

-  * Update (including cascade)
-      1. Detect changes to StudentUniqueId
-         1. If none, skip.
-         2. If change, treat as Delete and Create
-      2. Update Student-responsibility-securable document in Document

-  * Delete
-    1. Nothing synchronization-related

 * StudentEducationOrganizationResponsibilityAuthorization - Only changes as a side effect of other Document changes.